-Growing lettuce indoors is easy, it doesn't require a lot of room, and the supplies are readily available, plus it might be healthier and safer for you than buying it from the grocery stores.
+Growing lettuce indoors is easy, it doesn’t require a lot of room, and the supplies are readily available.
+Plus, it might be healthier and safer than buying it from grocery stores.

 With the latest lettuce contamination scare and recall, I feel a lot better picking up my tray of salad greens and clipping off fresh leaves each time I want a salad.

-Growing lettuce indoors isn't as hard as you would think.
-Growing heads of lettuce is possible inside, but growing young leaf lettuce or salad mixes is the way to go.
+Growing lettuce indoors isn’t as hard as you would think.
+Growing heads of lettuce are possible inside, but growing young leaf lettuce or salad mixes are the way to go.

-In a little over 30-days you can be making a salad with greens you've grown yourself!
+In a little over 30 days, you can make a salad with greens you’ve grown yourself!

 Here is the equipment that you’ll need.

 - 10 by 20-inch planting tray with holes

 - 10 by 20-inch planting tray without holes

 - Potting mix – I like Coco Loco

 - LED Lights